mathworks/Simscape-Multibody-Contact-Forces-Library/README.txt

 include the library in your own project, run >> CFL_SaveLibsOnly.m from the root directory of your local repository.
 Only the critical files will be copied to a folder "CFL_Libs", and you can cut-and-paste that to your own local project.
-Please cite
+Please cite this content in your work.

 General approach for using this library:
    1. Identify the parts in your system that will hit each other during simulation